10 Things That Happen to Your Body When You Quit Vaping

 E-cigarettes, vapes, vape pens, or Juul all refer to the same products.
-Using any of these products is termed “vaping,” which uses a battery-powered device that allows you to inhale an aerosol that contains nicotine, flavorings, and chemicals.
+Using any of these products is termed “vaping,” which uses a battery-powered device to inhale an aerosol containing nicotine, flavorings, and chemicals.
 These devices look like regular cigarettes, pipes, cigars or USB sticks, or other normal-looking items like coke cans, a game boy, or a perfume bottle.

 History of vaping and e-cigarettes

 Some of these ingredients are only meant to be eaten but not inhaled.
-Plus, when you heat these ingredients, a chemical reaction isn’t healthy for you to breathe.
+Plus, when you heat these ingredients, a chemical reaction isn’t healthy for breathing.
 Basically, you’re exposing your lungs to chemicals instead of air every day, every week, and every month throughout the year.

 Dangerous ingredients in vape products